Antioxidants have been the buzzword in the health circles in recent years. Are antioxidants really such a wonderful thing? Let’s unlock the mystery.

 Antioxidant foods

-Most people have heard the importance of antioxidants like beta carotene, vitamin C, and vitamin E; however, many people do not realize that there are several minerals that provide antioxidant protection, including selenium, copper, manganese, and zinc.
+Most people have heard the importance of antioxidants like beta carotene, vitamin C, and vitamin E; however, many do not realize that several minerals, including selenium, copper, manganese, and zinc, also provide antioxidant protection.
 Lycopene, polyphenols, flavonoids, and lutein are also antioxidants found in plants.

 Artichokes